ronjj/GetMeHome/README.md

 - Scraping HTML pages with BeautifulSoup
 - Processing JSON information
 - Making a REST API with Flask
-- Connecting iOS app to an API
+- Connecting iOS app to an API and dynamically populating views from JSON response

 **Challenges**: